Counting gluings of octahedra: Introduction

+In four dimensions, other bubbles have been investigated but only their self-gluings, i.e. the pairwise gluings of boundary tetrahedra (those triangulations are thus made of a single building block and there is no notion of universality classes).
+This is a generalization of unicellular maps to four dimensions which has been connected to the enumeration of meanders \cite{Meanders}.

+In three dimensions, almost nothing is known beyond melonic bubbles and in fact \emph{the present article is the first identification of a modified degree for a non-melonic bubble with spherical topology}.
+Indeed, all bubbles made of four tetrahedra fall in the melonic class except a non-bipartite one whose boundary surface is the projective plane.
+Its modified degree was recently found \cite{O(N)Model}.
+Moreover, bipartite bubbles with six tetrahedra are all melonic except one which is a torus (the dual 1-skeleton is $K_{3,3}$).
+In the latter case, the modified degree was found in \cite{StuffedWalshMaps}.
+Therefore, in order to find non-melonic bipartite bubbles of spherical topology, one has to move up to eight tetrahedra per bubble, such as the octahedron.

+Several strategies to prove the existence of modified degrees and mostly find examples where the modified degree can be written explicitly are exposed in \cite{SigmaReview}.
+The most promising strategy, used in four dimensions and in the 6-tetrahedra bubble mentioned above, is a bijection which turns colored triangulations into edge--colored maps with prescribed submaps (reminiscent of hypermaps).
+It was introduced in \cite{StuffedWalshMaps}.

 An octahedron can be built by gluing eight colored tetrahedra, as shown in Figure \ref{fig:Octahedron}.
 It can then be used as a building block (bubble) and we will here study the triangulations obtained by gluing octahedra together.
-More precisely we will characterize the gluings which maximize the number of edges, show that they have the topology of the 3--sphere and enumerate them.
+More precisely we will characterize the gluings which maximize the number of edges and deduce from them the existence of a modified degree with coefficient $5/8$ instead of $3/2$ in \eqref{GurauDegree}.
+We will show that they have the topology of the 3--sphere and enumerate them.
 As it turns out, they form a family in bijection with trees.
 At the end of the day, the universality class of trees is the only one which has been found in three--dimensional colored triangulations yet.

 The organization is as follows.
 In Section \ref{sec:Octahedra} we provide all the necessary definitions.
 We define colored triangulations, bubbles and more particularly the octahedral bubble.
 We further recall that colored triangulations can be represented as regular edge--colored graphs.
 In Section \ref{sec:Bijection} we introduce our working representation, based on \cite{StuffedWalshMaps}, which turns colored triangulations into hybrid objects made of two types of vertices: black vertices equipped with a cyclic order of their incident edges, and square--vertices which are specific cycles of length four.
 The bijection is given by Theorem \ref{thm:Bijection} in Section \ref{sec:BijectionTheorem}.
 This representation makes it easier to count the edges of the colored triangulations.
 In Section \ref{sec:Maximizing} we prove our main result, Theorem \ref{thm:Dominant}, which characterizes the triangulations maximizing the number of edges, in the representation of Section \ref{sec:Bijection} and then as edge--colored graphs.
 Section \ref{sec:Topology} shows that they are 3--spheres.
 Finally, the enumeration is performed in Section \ref{sec:Enumeration}, where a simple bijection with trees is also briefly presented.